+Permit Number:

+Review Type/Year/Revision:NEV0089068

-Permit Number: NEV0089016 Review Type/Year/Revision: Renewal 2024, Revision 00
+Renewal 2025, Revision 00

-Pursuant to Nevada Revised Statutes (NRS) 445A.300 through 445A.730, inclusive, and regulations promulgated thereunder by the State Environmental Commission and implemented by the Division of Environmental Protection (the Division), this Permit authorizes the Permittee to construct, operate, and close the Sterling Mine Project, in accordance with the limitations, requirements, and other conditions set forth in this Permit.
-The Permittee is authorized to process up to 490,000 tons of ore per year.
+Pursuant to Nevada Revised Statutes (NRS) 445A.300 through 445A.730, inclusive, and regulations promulgated thereunder by the State Environmental Commission and implemented by the Division of Environmental Protection (the Division), this Permit authorizes the Permittee to construct, operate, and close the Boulder Valley Infiltration Project, a water treatment and management facility, in accordance with the limitations, requirements, and other conditions set forth in this Permit.
+The Permittee is authorized to discharge to rapid infiltration basins (RIBs) up to 101 million gallons per day (MGD).